connexcs/docs/docs/customer/auth.md

 ## SIP User Authentication

 When you enable **SIP Authentication**, ConnexCS will reject the initial SIP INVITE with a "407 Authentication Required".
-This message includes a 'nonce' (a uniquely randomly generated number, which is hashed).
+This message includes a 'nonce' (a uniquely randomly generated hashed number).
 The customer switch will send appropriate authentication information to ConnexCS, which will connect the call.

 Generic SIP Trace showing the Challenge Response: